gregle/TwitchBot/README.md

 #### REMOVE (mods/streamers only)
 	!{currancy-name} rem {target} {amount}
 	//when called with:
-Garget user a defined amount currancy
+Take from {target} user a defined {amount} of currency.
 	!EX: !whatevers rem Gregle 100
 	//will return:
 	100 whatevers taken from gregle.

 	!{currancy-name} rem all {amount}
-Give target user a defined amount currancy
+Take from all users a defined {amount} of currency.
 	//when called with:
 	!whatevers rem all 100
 	//will return: